Home » Diamonds » G vs I Color Diamonds: What’s the Difference?

 Although they’re considered near colorless, it’s generally difficult to pinpoint yellow when viewed with the naked eye.

-Rotate the image 360 degrees and try to identify any color.
+Rotate the high-resolution image 360 degrees, zoom in as closely as you can, and try to identify any color.

 It’s more apparent when it’s placed next to a true colorless diamond.
 Here’s a side-by-side comparison of a G and D color diamond.